gnuradio/hugo-website/content/news/2025-11-15-gr4-transform-sdr-workflows/index.md

 GR4 extends the traditional polymorphic-type (PMT) system into a **tensor-aware, metadata-rich data model** - a natural fit for modern AI and ML workflows in **PyTorch, TensorFlow, and ONNX**.

 In GR4, signal data can be represented as multidimensional tensors with defined shape, data type, and rank, while carrying associated context such as time, frequency, and other metadata.
 This makes every dataset inherently **training- and inference-ready**, without additional preprocessing or manual annotation.
 The Tensor can be used both in message passing and streaming blocks.
-This facilitates matrix based Signal Processing applications like beam-forming in addition to AI.
+This facilitates matrix-based Signal Processing applications like beam-forming in addition to AI.

 ---